Power outages 'likely' as ice storm hits southern Ontario: Environment Canada

 “Ice accumulations of this magnitude combined with gusty northeast winds of 70 km/h will likely result in power outages due to fallen tree limbs and power lines” the weather advisory read.

-Hydro One told CP24 Sunday that more than 15,000 customers across southwestern and south central Ontario are without power this morning.
+Hydro One told CP24 Sunday morning that more than 15,000 customers across southwestern and south central Ontario were without power.

 “The majority of these customers are in southwestern Ontario.
-That’s around Essex, London, and into Hamilton and Niagara regions,” Jay Armitage, a spokesperson for Hydro One, told CP24 Sunday.
+That’s around Essex, London, and into Hamilton and Niagara regions,” Jay Armitage, a spokesperson for Hydro One, told CP24.

 “What we are seeing… is outages as a result of fallen trees, that freezing rain really weighing down trees and certainly what we are concerned about is that freezing rain continues into the forecast today.”